markjprice/cs12dotnet8/docs/errata/improvements.md

   .First(product => product.ProductId == id);
 ```

+On page 553, before step 2, I will add a note:

-> LINQ methods that fetch a single entity (`First`, `FirstOrDefault`, `Single`, `SingleOrDefault`) or return a single scalar value or entity like the aggregate methods (`Count`, `Sum`, `Max`, `Min`, and so on) are not deferred.
-When using the LINQ to Entities provider, the LINQ query is immediately converted to a SQL statement and executed against the database.
+> LINQ methods that fetch a single entity (`First`, `FirstOrDefault`, `Single`, `SingleOrDefault`, `ElementAt`, `ElementAtOrDefault`) or return a single scalar value or entity like the aggregate methods (`Count`, `Sum`, `Max`, `Min`, `Average`, `All`, `Any`, and so on) are not deferred.
+When using the LINQ to Entities provider, any LINQ query that ends with a call to one of these methods is immediately converted to a SQL statement and executed against the database.

+On pages 583 to 584, I will split the table of LINQ methods into deferred and non-deferred methods.